caam37830-2021/project-template/README.md

 In this project, you will find the questions in [answers.ipynb](answers.ipynb).
 This is convenient for displaying math equations.
 You can use [answers.ipynb](answers.ipynb) for written answers and running simulations/displaying plots.

-Please complete the class definition in [`sampler.py`](sampler.py).
-And use the sampler class to generate random samples for the overdamped Langevin process.

 You can run
 ```
 conda install --file requirements.txt